LaunchCodeEducation/skills-back-end-java/materials/assignments/gradebook/README.md

 **`computeTuition()`** - this method returns the total amount of tuition the student has paid.
 The average cost of tuition for 1 semester in the United States is roughly $20,000.
 Assume that there are 15 credit hours per semester, and that any "leftover" credits are computed at the proportional rate.

 **`createLegacy()`** - it is not unusual for two students to meet at college, get married, start a family, and send their children to the same school.
-This method should take a Student object as a parameter then create a new Student object based on the following criteria:
+This method should take two `Student` objects as parameters (one for each parent) then create a new Student object based on the following criteria:

 - Use one parent's full name as the baby's first name, the other parent's full name as the baby's last name
 - Assign the baby a student ID that is the sum of its parents IDs.